-8.2.4 The decision of the Supreme Court should be commended for the protection it affords to the right of association.
+- 8.2.4 The decision of the Supreme Court should be commended for the protection it affords to the right of association.
 There is no doubt that as far as the formation and the joining of political parties are concerned, individuals should have unfettered freedom of choice.
 No one should be forced to belong to a political party when the party's ideology or manifesto is not preferable to him.
 Politicians should be free to resign from one political party and to join another at any time they so wish.
-However, for the sake of discussion, there are some views pertaining to the decision to vacate his legislative seat won under the platform of his former party, is an abridgment of his right to resign from a political party.
+However, for the sake of discussion, there are some views pertaining to the decision86 - 8.2.5 Firstly, it was argued that it is difficult to accept the argument that a law imposing an obligation on a political defector to vacate his legislative seat won under the platform of his former party, is an abridgment of his right to resign from a political party.
 This is because the law does not prevent him from resigning from one political party to join another.
-All the law requires is that after the resignation, such politician should vacate his seat for a byelection.
+All the law requires is that after the resignation, such politician should vacate his seat for a by-election.
 The law does not provide for automatic vesting of the State Legislative Assembly seat in the defector's former party to be filled by the party in anyway it wants.
 All it does is to create a vacancy to be filled up through a by-election in which the defector's new party may contest, either by fielding him or by fielding another candidate.